 Following a review of the development strategy for norovirus, Vaxart has deprioritized the monovalent GI.1 challenge study.
-Instead, the Company is preparing to initiate a Phase 2 safety and immunogenicity study with Vaxart's bivalent norovirus vaccine in 2020, to be followed by a Phase 3 efficacy study, assuming FDA concurrence.
+Instead, we are preparing to initiate a Phase 2 safety and dose confirmation study with Vaxart's bivalent norovirus vaccine in 2020 in subjects age 18 to 64.
+The study may be expanded to include subjects age 65 and over.
+This would be followed by a Phase 3 efficacy study in subjects age 18 and over, assuming FDA concurrence.